Location Loop 1604 at Bandera Rd. (access road intersections)

 result, both directions of traffic (straight and left turning) can move

-cycle.
-The time formerly used by that phase can be added to the other
+signal cycle and the time formerly used by that phase reallocated to

 phases, thus moving more traffic through the intersection in the same

 amount of time.
-The extra signals are needed to regulate flow through
+All the extra signals are needed to regulate flow

-the extra conflict points created in this intersection type.
+the extra crossing points created in this intersection type.
 Those

 signals, however, are all tightly coordinated by the same controller so

 that traffic flow is synchronized through the intersection.

 Any time spent stopped at one of those new signals should be

 minimal and more than offset by the overall reduced delay at this